developer-student-club-thapar/thapar_app/README.md

 ## About  💫

 The Aim of the project is to create something of value for people in Thapar Campus.
-It is our current belief that the information disposal and spread isn't upto mark and we believe there is ample opportunity for growth and making better systems for everyone's daily use, One of our goals is to make this application system something of a daily tool which people look up to.
+It is our current belief that the information disposal and spread isn't upto mark and there is ample opportunity for growth and making better systems for everyone's daily use.
+Our goals is to make this application system that is of daily tool which people look up to.

 ### Some Salient Features of Project 🔭